jrmlhermitte/jrmlhermitte.github.io/_posts/2025-08-20-pdf-store-app-with-gemini.md

     Credit: <a href="https://github.com/google-gemini/gemini-cli">https://imgur.com/gallery/before-lock-yK9GRw8</a>
     </figcaption>
     </figure>
-2. **Do not give Gemini git access**: Gemini sometimes made a bad change and wanted to commit it over an uncommitted working change.
+2. **Do not give Gemini git access (or access to anything that is not backed up, really)**: Gemini sometimes made a bad change and wanted to commit it over an uncommitted working change.
 I never allowed access and simply committed when I felt the change was ready (and working).
 3. **Be specific on the product goal, but loose on the implementation details**: This is